 The Winter Breakfast event has traditionally launched the Winter Breakfast Program started and run by Prahran Mission, now part of Uniting.
 The breakfast program provides a free hot meal to those most in need and runs from June to August.

-We invite you to come explore the current and potential future economic factors driving the need for emergency relief services such as the Winter Breakfast Program.
-This is sure to be a stimulating event with a diverse and knowledgeable panel, moderated by Professor Allan Fels AO.
+At an event on 15 May, a panel of experts explored the current and potential future economic factors driving the need for emergency relief services such as the Winter Breakfast Program.

 Professor Allan Fels, AO

 Professor Fels is former Chairman of the Australian Competition and Consumer Commission, the Trade Practices Commission, the Prices Surveillance Authority and Australian National Mental Health Commission.
 He was Co-chair of the OECD Trade and Competition Committee and has had numerous other government appointments.
 Professor Fels is the Chair of the Haven Foundation and a professorial fellow at the Universities of Melbourne, Monash and Oxford.
 Prof Fels has degrees in economics and law from the University of Western Australia (UWA), and a PhD in Economics from Duke University.
 He is a Fellow of the Academy of Social Sciences of Australia (ASSA) and was appointed an Officer of the Order of Australia (AO) in June 2001.